pchiorean/Indentz/lib/README.md

 **Returns:**

-An array of page items with the specified `name` (or all items) from the `target`, optionally on the specified `layer`, or `false` if nothing was found.
+An array of page items with the specified `name` (or all items) from the `target`, optionally on the specified `layer`.
 If `target` is undefined, it fallbacks to the active document; if `layer` is undefined, it fallbacks to all layers.

 **Example:**